Gene Therapy

 Gene therapy refers to a medical intervention that modifies or replaces defective genes within an individual's cells to treat or prevent diseases.
 ExCell Bio has developed series of products,services to support your research.

-Preparation of Target Gene
+Preparation of target gene

 To determine a target gene for therapeutic purposes, if a disease is identified to result from abnormalities in a specific gene, its wild-type counterpart can be utilized in gene therapy.
 For instance, the wild-type ADA gene is employed to treat ADA deficiency.

-Plasmid Production
+Plasmid production

 Large-scale generation of circular DNA plasmids (typically in E. coli via fermentation) for applications like gene therapy vector packaging, mRNA vaccine templates, or recombinant protein expression.

-Construction of Vector
+Construction of vector

 Vectors are responsible for delivering exogenous genes into target cells, categorized into viral vectors and non-viral vectors.
 Viruses currently utilized as vectors include retroviruses, adenoviruses, adeno-associated viruses (AAV), herpesviruses, and hepatitis viruses.